Data Processing

 1. Where your data goes

 A sponsor's data follows a deterministic path from upload through ME-TA's three-stage architecture and back to the sponsor as deliverables.
 Every box and arrow below is under contractual coverage of the AWS GDPR DPA or ME-TA's own QMS controls.
+The AI stage and the Bedrock leg exist only when an AI election is in place (election A shown; under election B the inference target is the sponsor's own tenant; with no AI elected, those elements are absent and the diagram reduces to WORK ↔ SCE ↔ S3).

 End-to-end data flow — sponsor → AWS EU → ME-TA operator → AWS EU → sponsor

-SPONSOR ZONE browser · sponsor personnel AWS EU — under AWS GDPR DPA AWS EMEA SARL (Luxembourg) — eu-west-1 Ireland (storage / auth) · eu-central-1 Frankfurt (Bedrock) ME-TA OPERATOR ZONE Denmark · ME-TA-owned, BitLocker-encrypted PC · WinForms client runs work/ sce/ ai/ locally B1 — Sponsor user browser · SAML SSO / OTP B2 — metawebservice.com eu-west-1 · HTTPS edge · no content buffer B3 — Amazon S3 eu-west-1 · AES-256 · customer-scoped all versions · full audit trail B4 — Aurora metadata only B5 — Cognito auth B7 — AWS Bedrock eu-central-1 Frankfurt · text-only inference Anthropic Claude (model author · not in data path) stateless · no retention · no training WinForms client (meta-cli + stage runner) three stages on the operator's PC · files local · BitLocker AES-256 full-disk encryption WORK stage human-actor · full data programs · drafts · outputs meta-cli sync ↔ S3 SCE stage machine-only · SAS / R deterministic compute no AI invoked here AI stage Claude Code on PC files stay local · Cat A only → Bedrock for inference B9 — ~/.claude/projects/ local AI conversation cache ≤30-day operator-deletion SOP (P22 §22.3.5) A1 HTTPS / auth A3 direct upload (pre-signed) A13 download deliverable A6 meta-cli sync A7 push outputs A8 job A9 out local redaction ME-TA reviews & promotes per DPA (Cat A files only) A10 prompt text → Bedrock A11 ← completion text (model reply) TXT Text-only inference channel — files never cross this lane boundary A12 cache All client-work data is intra-EEA — no GDPR Chapter V transfer arises
+SPONSOR ZONE browser · sponsor personnel AWS EU — under AWS GDPR DPA AWS EMEA SARL (Luxembourg) — eu-west-1 Ireland (storage / auth) · eu-central-1 Frankfurt (Bedrock) ME-TA OPERATOR ZONE Denmark · ME-TA-owned, BitLocker-encrypted PC · WinForms client runs work/ sce/ ai/ locally B1 — Sponsor user browser · SAML SSO / OTP B2 — metawebservice.com eu-west-1 · HTTPS edge · no content buffer B3 — Amazon S3 eu-west-1 · AES-256 · customer-scoped all versions · full audit trail B4 — Aurora metadata only B5 — Cognito auth optional — AI election A only B7 — AWS Bedrock eu-central-1 Frankfurt · text-only inference Anthropic Claude (model author · not in data path) stateless · no retention · no training WinForms client (meta-cli + stage runner) three stages on the operator's PC · files local · BitLocker AES-256 full-disk encryption WORK stage human-actor · full data programs · drafts · outputs meta-cli sync ↔ S3 SCE stage machine-only · SAS / R deterministic compute no AI invoked here AI stage Claude Code on PC · if AI elected files stay local · Cat A only → Bedrock for inference B9 — ~/.claude/projects/ local AI conversation cache ≤30-day operator-deletion SOP (P22 §22.3.5) A1 HTTPS / auth A3 direct upload (pre-signed) A13 download deliverable A6 meta-cli sync A7 push outputs A8 job A9 out local redaction ME-TA reviews & promotes per DPA (Cat A files only) A10 prompt text → Bedrock A11 ← completion text (model reply) TXT Text-only inference channel — files never cross this lane boundary A12 cache All client-work data is intra-EEA — no GDPR Chapter V transfer arises

 End-to-end data flow.
 The three inter-stage control gates (human-gated promotion, SAS-file submission, automated redaction) are described in the narrative bullets below — this diagram answers "where does data physically go?" only.